spacetelescope/aas245_da_workshop/install_and_setup/INSTALL.md

     (da-workshop) % pip install -r requirements.txt

-The `webbpsf` package also requires the installation of data files containing such information as the JWST pupil shape, instrument throughputs, and aperture positions.
-To run WebbPSF, you must download these files and tell WebbPSF where to find them using the `WEBBPSF_PATH` environment variable.
+The `stpsf` package also requires the installation of data files containing such information as the JWST pupil shape, instrument throughputs, and aperture positions.
+To run STPSF, you must download these files and tell STPSF where to find them using the `STPSF_PATH` environment variable.

-* Download the following file: [webbpsf-data-LATEST.tar.gz](https://stsci.box.com/shared/static/qxpiaxsjwo15ml6m4pkhtk36c9jgj70k.gz) (approx. 70 MB)
+* Download the following file: [stpsf-data-LATEST.tar.gz](https://stsci.box.com/shared/static/kqfolg2bfzqc4mjkgmujo06d3iaymahv.gz) (approx. 175 MB)

-* Untar `webbpsf-data-LATEST.tar.gz` into a directory of your choosing and set the environment variable `WEBBPSF_PATH` to point to that directory. e.g., for bash/zsh:
+* Untar `stpsf-data-LATEST.tar.gz` into a directory of your choosing and set the environment variable `STPSF_PATH` to point to that directory. e.g., for bash/zsh:

-    $ export WEBBPSF_PATH=$HOME/data/webbpsf-data
+    $ export STPSF_PATH=$HOME/data/stpsf-data

-You should now be able to successfully `import webbpsf` in a Python session.
+You should now be able to successfully `import stpsf` in a Python session.

 ## 7. Check Installation